zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/ignore-on-synchronize-insert-expression.md

 Try it: [EF Core](https://dotnetfiddle.net/1rzvYC) | [EF6](https://dotnetfiddle.net/bCXqPB)

  - It updates all the columns of existing records.
- - It will insert data of new records in all the columns except for the `ModifiedDate` column because `ModifiedDate` property is specified in `IgnoreOnSynchronizeInsertExpression`.
+ - It will insert data for new records in all the columns except for the `ModifiedDate` column because the `ModifiedDate` property is specified in `IgnoreOnSynchronizeInsertExpression`.
  - It will also delete non-matching rows that exist in the database.